 Basil: Avoid during pregnancy.
 Not for use by people with epilepsy.
 It may irritate sensitive skin.
 Use diluted.

-Applying essential oils directly to the breast, even at a 1% dilution as recomended, will put the EO directly into your breast milk.
+Applying essential oils directly to the breast, even at a 1% dilution as recommended, will put the EO directly into your breast milk.
 Use caution and watch your child for any reactions.